BDen32/Milestone-Project-1/README.md

 The font chosen was imported from [Google Fonts](https://fonts.google.com/).

-El Messiri was chosen as it is similar tothe font in the logo.
+El Messiri was chosen as it is similar to the font in the logo.
 Initially two fonts were used but the second was removed as the one font looked better overall.

 ## Features